Online Student Handbook

 Reports may be made to any staff member.
 Informal remedies may include:

-1. An opportunity for the complainant to explain to the alleged harasser the nature of the complaint either in writing or face-to face;
+- An opportunity for the complainant to explain to the alleged harasser the nature of the complaint either in writing or face-to face;

-2. A statement from a staff member to the alleged harasser that the alleged conduct is not appropriate and could lead to discipline if proven or repeated or;
+- A statement from a staff member to the alleged harasser that the alleged conduct is not appropriate and could lead to discipline if proven or repeated or;

-3. Informal complaints may become formal at the request of the complainant, parent/guardian, or if the District believes the complaint needs to be more thoroughly investigated.
+- Informal complaints may become formal at the request of the complainant, parent/guardian, or if the District believes the complaint needs to be more thoroughly investigated.

 Formal Discrimination & Sexual Harassment Complaint Procedures

 Information on the Seattle Public Schools Discrimination Complaint Procedure and the Sexual Harassment and Complaint Procedure may be found on the Ballard High School website under Resources and Safety and Wellness.
+Paper copies of both of these documents are available outside of the Main Office.

-Ballard High School Information
+Ballard High School Info & Policies

 Attendance